webvariants/susi/README.md

 SUSI is released under the [MIT License](https://github.com/webvariants/susi/blob/experimental/LICENSE.md).

-*Many thanks to the whole SUSIProject Team and all [contributors](https://github.com/webvariants/susi/graphs/contributors).*
+*Many thanks to the whole SUSIProject Team and all [contributors](https://github.com/webvariants/susi/graphs/contributors) and especially to Anja Pydde for designing our great logo!*